-The Sayings of the Wise is a treble choir concert suite in six movements on texts from Proverbs and poetry by Frederick William Faber.
-The last movement is dedicated to a dear friend.
+The Sayings of the Wise, commissioned by the New York Treble Singers, Virginia Davidson, conductor, is a treble choir concert suite in six movements on texts from Proverbs and poetry by Frederick William Faber.
+The last movement is dedicated to a dear friend and member of the choir.
+At the time of composition she was facing the death of her husband, and this text from Proverbs moved us greatly as she mustered the strength to carry on while raising her family.

 1. Importance of Paying Attention (Proverbs 22:17:21)